Ed Pawlowski: FBI probe and conviction

 In 2013, the Federal Bureau of Investigation began "interception of electronic and wire communications" in Allentown City Hall.
-On July 2, 2015 the FBI raided Allentown City Hall and Mayor Ed Pawlowski's home as part of a more-than-two-year investigation into Allentown's contracting practices.
-Several days later, Mike Fleck, campaign manager for Pawlowski and former Reading Mayor Vaughn Spencer, abruptly moved from his Allentown home.
+On July 2, 2015, the FBI raided Allentown City Hall and Pawlowski's home as part of a more-than-two-year investigation into Allentown's contracting practices.
+Several days later, Mike Fleck, campaign manager for Pawlowski and former Reading mayor Vaughn Spencer, abruptly moved from his Allentown home.
 News reports at the time claimed that Fleck was secretly recording Pawlowski and Spencer for the FBI.
 Subsequently, two individuals pleaded guilty on bribery charges related to the investigation.
-Court documents related to one of the cases implicated an unnamed individual ("Public Official No. 3") who matches the description of Mayor Pawlowski.
+Court documents related to one of the cases implicated an unnamed individual ("Public Official No. 3") who matched the description of Pawlowski.
 The defendant in the other case was Reading City Council President Francisco Acosta, and documents in that case implicated unnamed individual ("Public Official No. 1") matching the description of Reading's Mayor Spencer.
 Acosta received a two-year prison sentence.

 In November 2015, former Allentown assistant solicitor Dale Wiles pleaded guilty in federal court to conspiracy to commit mail and wire fraud.
 Charging documents stated that Wiles was working under the direction of Public Official No. 3 when he steered a contract, initially scored in favor of another vendor, to a donor of the official.
 Eron Lloyd, a special assistant to Spencer, pleaded guilty to conspiracy to commit bribery offenses.
 Charging documents stated that he conspired with Public Official No. 1. to bribe Reading City Council members to repeal campaign contribution limits for recipients of no-bid contracts.

-In January 2016, former Allentown Finance Director Gary Strathearn pleaded guilty to conspiracy to commit mail and wire fraud.
+In January 2016, former Allentown finance director Gary Strathearn pleaded guilty to conspiracy to commit mail and wire fraud.
 Charging documents stated Strathearn steered a contract to campaign donors of Public Official No. 3.
 That same month, Allentown Controller Mary Ellen Koval resigned and pleaded guilty to conspiracy to commit honest services fraud.
 Charging documents stated that Koval conspired with Public Official No. 3 to steer contracts with the city and with the Allentown Parking Authority to campaign donors.
 On January 20, 2016 the Allentown City Council unanimously voted no confidence in the mayor and called on him to resign.

 Additional guilty pleas relating to the FBI investigation were made in April 2016.
-Campaign manager Mike Fleck pleaded guilty to one count of conspiracy to commit extortion and bribery offenses and a single count of tax evasion.
+Pawlowski's campaign manager Mike Fleck pleaded guilty to one count of conspiracy to commit extortion and bribery offenses and a single count of tax evasion.
 According to court documents, Fleck worked with several unnamed public officials in Reading and Allentown to deprive citizens of their "right to honest services" through "bribery and kickbacks."
 Matthew McTish, president of McTish, Kunkel & Associates, an Allentown-based engineering firm, pleaded guilty to one count of conspiracy to commit bribery offenses.
 According to court documents, McTish donated to the campaigns of Public Officials No. 1 and No. 3 to secure municipal contracts in Allentown and Reading.